Lewis Pullman

-Lewis James Pullman is an American actor.
-A son of actor Bill Pullman, he made his film debut opposite his father in The Ballad of Lefty Brown (2017).
+Lewis James Pullman (born January 29, 1993) is an American actor and musician.
+He made his film debut opposite his father, Bill Pullman, in the western film The Ballad of Lefty Brown (2017).
 For his performance as Miles Miller in the neo-noir thriller film Bad Times at the El Royale (2018), Pullman was nominated for the Saturn Award for Best Supporting Actor.
-Pullman subsequently had supporting roles in films such as The Strangers: Prey at Night (2018), Them That Follow (2019), Top Gun: Maverick (2022), and Riff Raff (2024), as well as lead roles in Press Play (2022), The Starling Girl (2023), 'Salem's Lot, and Skincare (both 2024).
-He gained international recognition for his role as Robert "Bob" Reynolds / The Sentry / The Void in the Marvel Cinematic Universe film Thunderbolts* (2025) and is set to reprise the role in Avengers: Doomsday (2026).
+Pullman subsequently had supporting roles in films such as The Strangers: Prey at Night (2018), Them That Follow (2019), Top Gun: Maverick (2022), and Riff Raff (2024), as well as lead roles in Press Play (2022), The Starling Girl (2023), 'Salem's Lot, Skincare (both 2024), The Testament of Ann Lee (2025), and Remarkably Bright Creatures (2026).
+He gained international recognition and critical praise for his role as Robert "Bob" Reynolds / Sentry in the Marvel Cinematic Universe film Thunderbolts* (2025).

-Pullman is also known for his supporting roles as Major Major Major Major on the Hulu satirical black comedy miniseries Catch-22 (2019) and Calvin Evans on the Apple TV historical drama miniseries Lessons in Chemistry (2023), the latter of which earned him nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie and the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries, and his lead role as Rhett Abbott on the Amazon Prime Video sci-fi neo-western series Outer Range (2022–2024).
+Pullman is also known for his supporting roles as Major Major Major Major on the Hulu satirical black comedy miniseries Catch-22 (2019) and Calvin Evans on the Apple TV period drama miniseries Lessons in Chemistry (2023), the latter of which earned him nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie and the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries, and his lead role as Rhett Abbott on the Amazon Prime Video science fiction neo-western series Outer Range (2022–2024).

+Outside of acting, he is also a musician and is currently the drummer for the indie pop rock band Atta Boy, which he formed with lead vocalist Eden Brolin in 2012.

 Early life

-Pullman was born on January 29, 1993 to actor Bill Pullman and modern dancer Tamara Hurwitz.
+Pullman was born in Los Angeles, California, to actor Bill Pullman and modern dancer Tamara Hurwitz.
 He has a sister, Maesa, who is a singer-songwriter, and a brother, Jack, who is a puppet-maker.
-His mother is of Russian and Jewish descent.
+His mother is of Russian Jewish descent.
+Pullman was diagnosed with OCD at age 12.

-He attended Wildwood School in Los Angeles for high school.
-In 2015, Pullman graduated from Warren Wilson College in Swannanoa, North Carolina, with a bachelor's degree in Social Work.
+Pullman attended Wildwood School in Los Angeles for high school.
+In 2015, he graduated from Warren Wilson College in Swannanoa, North Carolina, with a bachelor's degree in Social Work.
 Warren Wilson College has a large working farm on campus, and Pullman said he was "on the tractor division [in college].
 I figured if acting didn't work out I could be on the road crew, working the back hoe."